leahnote01/leahnote01.github.io/index.md

 <I><b>On May 1st, 2024, I made a decision:</b>
 No more waiting.
 No more second-guessing. </I>

-From that day on, I committed to showing up— **every single day—to build the future I want.**
+From that day on, I committed to showing up— <b>every single day—to build the future I want.</b>

 It wasn’t just about learning.
 It was about proving to myself that I can create, grow, and rebuild from the ground up with stronger foundations.